computer-lab/computerlab.io/source/_posts/how-to-help-a-stringfoot-pigeon.md

 other debris.
 If a pigeon's foot gets tangled in the course of nest building or foraging, there's not much the bird can do.

 These "stringfoot" birds often suffer badly.
 The tangle gets tighter and tighter until circulation is cut off and flesh rots away.
 Hair slices through muscle and bone.
 The most unlucky stringfoot pigeons end up with their feet tied together, vulnerable to predators and pervert flockmates.
+On the bright side, you will also see many pigeons who have survied this ordeal and are now living a decent life with a missing toe, or even missing both feet.

-Giving a stringfoot pigeon a pedicure isn't difficult, and can be quite rewarding.
+In some cases, giving a stringfoot pigeon a pedicure isn't too difficult, and can be quite rewarding.
 If you like watching stuff like blackhead removal videos, you might find it cathartic to release the pressure on a swollen toe.
 Or you might enjoy the challenge of earning the trust of your potential patient, and then catching them with your bare hands.

+### Step Zero: First, do no harm

+As I mentioned above, pigeons can (and often do) survive losing a toe or foot.
+Before intervening, you should ask yourself:

+- Is it just a single toe that is mostly already "dead"?
+If so, it will likely fall off soon, and destringing will potentially be more damaging than helpful.

+- Can the bird still effectively forage for food?
+If so, consider that they may have a mate and/or babies waiting back at a nest for them.
+If the destringing is so serious (i.e. leading to bleeding) that you need to care for the pigeon after, it might not really be in the pigeon's best interest.

+- Is there a local organization or person that specializes in helping pigeons?
+(Pigeons specifically - many wild bird organizations are unable to help pigeons as they are not a protected species.)
+If so, you should consider trying to contact them first.

+It's also important to realize that pigeons mostly hang around the same general area, so there's rarely a need to immediately attempt to destring.
+In general, **only attempt to destring when you are confident that it is in the bird's best interest**.

 ### Step One: Assemble a Destringing Kit